Me he manu ahau e topa ana ki te rangi

 nā Hōhepa Waitoa

 Ngā Hua Toi is an advocacy project for Māori Theatre & Dance across Aotearoa.
-Since 2020, throughout the pandemic, we have continued to identify and recognise the ongoing barriers for Māori Theatre & Dance artists, practitioners, companies and collectives.
+Formed in 2020, through the pandemic we have continued to identify and recognise the ongoing barriers for Māori Theatre & Dance artists, practitioners, companies and collectives.

 Alongside Toi Aotearoa Creative New Zealand’s Te Ha o Ngā Toi Māori Arts Strategy 2019 – 2024, Ngā Hua Toi is being developed to support Māori Theatre & Dance artists and companies.
 Beginning as a pilot programme, first established in 2020, Ngā Hua Toi is now delivering a programme of kaupapa, initiatives, kōrero and wānanga throughout Aotearoa – including Te Taitokerau, Waikato, Heretaunga, Ōtautahi & Ōtepoti, as well as in the online space.

 In 2022, te whānau o Ngā Hua Toi continues to grow.
-Our current staff include Aroha Rawson, Nathan Mudge and Stevie Greeks, working alongside Hone Kouka, Dolina Wehipeihana and Mīria George – as well as with the wider support of The Grateful 8.
+Our current staff include Aroha Rawson, Nathan Mudge, Ella Carling and Stevie Greeks, working alongside Hone Kouka, Dolina Wehipeihana and Mīria George – as well as with the wider support of the creative collective, The Grateful Eight.

 As part of our current programme, independent artists and companies are participating in both online and kanohi ki te kanohi initiatives throughout the country. opened to the Māori theatre & dance industry from late 2021 and into 2022.
 This extended programme has been made possible with the support of Manatū Taonga Ministry of Culture and Heritage.